deeepwin/lego-cnn/README.md

 6. You might need to adjust the paths in the notebook **/content/drive/My Drive/lego-cnn** to your setup.
 7. Run the notebook

 Please note that training on Colab is not working at the moment.
-There is a bug, probably relating to the versions.
-Run training on local machine until bug is fixed.
+There is a bug, probably relating to the Colab package versions.
+It will be fixed shortly, until then please run on your local machine.

 ## Run on Local Machine